-- Direct students away from windows, bookshelves and carts - Direct students to duck under desks, tables etc. and cover their heads and faces with their arms - Assume the same duck and cover position as the students - As exiting the classroom place red/green card on outside of door - Take students out to the appropriate area to evacuate the classroom when alarm is activated take roll, use green or red card in packet to signal if all students are accounted for. - Await further instructions from Crisis Response Team or "All Clear" signal - Report injuries or other immediate safety concerns to the Crisis Response Team
+- Direct students away from windows, bookshelves and carts. - Direct students to duck under desks, tables etc. and cover their heads and faces with their arms. - Assume the same duck and cover position as the students - Upon exiting, place red/green signage on the outside of the emergency exit door. - Take students out to the appropriate area to evacuate the classroom when the alarm is activated take roll, use green or red card in packet to signal if all students are accounted for. - Let Mr. Carlson, Principal or Designee know if a student is missing from the roll sheet. - o Mr. Carlson/Principal or Designee will radio to each other to verify students' whereabouts. - Await further instructions from the Crisis Response Team or "All Clear" signal. - Report injuries or other immediate safety concerns to the Crisis Response Team

-- Move quickly away from windows, bookshelves or unsecured carts or equipment - If possible, duck under their desk or tables.
-Remain Calm. - Once positioned, kneel with head resting at knees, arms covering back of head - Remain in place until alarm is activated, students then evacuate to the appropriate area.
+- Move quickly away from windows, bookshelves or unsecured carts or equipment. - If possible, duck under their desk or tables.
+Remain Calm. - Once positioned, kneel with head resting at knees, arms covering back of head. - Remain in place until given the "All Clear" signal.

-- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill.
-760-247-2668 - Ensure that the radio is on and on channel 3. - Lock the front door and hang the Earthquake Drill in process sign on the door.
+- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill (760-247-2668). - Ensure that the radio is on and on channel 1. - Lock the front door and hang the "Earthquake Drill in Process" sign on the door.

-- All Call radios Stating "We are now having an earthquake drill!
-Please Duck, Cover and Hold now and wait for further instructions." - The rest of the office including all Staff, Parents, and students will - Move quickly away from windows, bookshelves or unsecured carts or equipment - o If possible, duck under their desk or tables.
-Remain Calm. - Once positioned, kneel with head resting at knees, arms covering back of head - Remain in place until given the evacuation signal - Pull the fire alarm and sound the Fire Drill for students and staff to evacuate once the ground stops shaking. - Silence after a few seconds and relock the fire alarm with key. - Radios will be used to communicate the location of any missing students.
-Listen for the names of the students that you have in the office to notify the teachers of the location of students. - All students that had been in the health room and had not been released need to return to the health room until they have been cleared to return to class. - If not a drill and experiencing a real earthquake all office staff will also "Duck, Cover and Hold" until shaking ends - To assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Principal or Incident Commander - To assist with students and staff as directed by the Principal or Incident Commander - Assist with health incidents as needed, acting as messengers
+- All Call on the Phone (Press all call, 0 and ).
+Stated "We are now having an earthquake drill!
+Please Duck, Cover and Hold now until further instructions." - The rest of the office including all Staff, Parents, and students will - o Move quickly away from windows, bookshelves or unsecured carts or equipment. - o If possible, duck under their desk or tables.
+Remain Calm. - Once positioned, kneel with head resting at knees, arms covering back of head. - Remain in place until given the "All Clear" signal - Pull the fire alarm and sound the Fire Drill. - In the Notifier Box Follow the directions "Acknowledge", "Silence" and "Rest". - After the "All Clear" closes the fire alarm box. - Once the drill is over, the office will ring the bell for teachers to return to their students in class. - Radios will be used to communicate the location of any missing students.
+Listen for the names of the students that you have in the office to notify the teachers of the location of students. - All students that had been in the health room and had not been released need to return to the health room until they have been cleared to return to class. - If not a drill and experiencing a real earthquake all office staff will also "Duck, Cover and Hold" until shaking ends - Assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Principal or Incident Commander. - Assist with students and staff as directed by the Principal or Incident Commander. - Assist with health incidents as needed, acting as messengers.